netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

 recent change seems to have been an update to ace R8 and R9." #fig-baseline}

-In the call flow examples in this document we are using a 4-digit, monotonously increasing integer as txid.
+> The call flow examples in this document use a 4-digit, monotonously increasing integer as txid.
 This is convenient and enhances readability of the examples, but does not necessarily reflect a typical implementation.

-In principle, txid values are opaque strings that uniquely identify a particular configuration state.
+Txid values are opaque strings that uniquely identify a particular configuration state.
 Servers are expected to know which txid values it has used in the recent past, and in which order they were assigned to configuration change transactions.
 This information